Skip to content

 Q: Is there a way to optimize the startup speed?

 Codespace offers a prebuild feature, which can significantly improve startup speed.
+In our sample project, we found it's helpful to reduce prebuild when we set prebuild available to only sepecific regions.
 However, you need to ensure that the image is up-to-date.
-To strike a balance between speed and update frequency, you can consider scheduling a weekly image rebuild.
+To strike a balance between speed and update frequency, you can consider scheduling a weekly image rebuild. set prebuild in only specific retion

 Q: Can a Codespace environment be shared?
 Can different people access the same Codespace instance?